Hussam-creator/cybersecurity-portfolio/cheatsheets/Web Attacks/LFI.md

+# Local File Inclusion (LFI)

+#Overview

+Local File Inclusion (LFI) vulnerabilities occur when a web application allows user-controlled input to reference files on the local filesystem without sufficient validation.
+Successful exploitation can expose sensitive files such as configuration files, source code, or credentials.
+In some cases, LFI can be leveraged to achieve remote code execution through techniques such as log poisoning or file upload abuse.
+Testing for LFI involves identifying file inclusion parameters and attempting path traversal to access files outside the intended directory.

+---
 Use cURL to identify directory traversal vulnerability and find a file we can poison also parameters such as; file=, lang=, view=, load=, mod=, include=, template=